 Ready to mix up a batch?

 It’s so easy!
-All you need is:1 tablespoon gelatin from grass-fed animals (I prefer the Great Lakes or Bernard Jensen brands.)
+All you need is:1 tablespoon gelatin from grass-fed animals (I prefer the Vital Proteins brand but there is also Great Lakes or Bernard Jensen.)
 2 cups homemade chicken broth seasoned with unrefined salt, divided

 Note: Sometimes it’s tricky to get the gelatin to completely dissolve without ending up with some lumps.
 The best technique is to first dissolve the gelatin in a little bit of cold liquid then combine it with warm liquid to complete the process.